max. 20 people

 The tour is available in Polish and English.

-Before starting the tour, tourists receive a short training on the safety and use of the received equipment: lamp, helmet and carbon monoxide absorber.
+Before starting the tour, tourists receive a short training on the safety and use of the supplied equipment: lamp, helmet and carbon monoxide absorber.
 Participants are entered into a personal register and sign a statement about their participation in the training.

 At the assembly point, you will also receive a protective suit that you will need to wear for the duration of the tour.